Newsletter Prompts: From Idea to Send in 30 Min

 1. Subject lines that get opened

-I am writing a newsletter on {topic}.
+I am writing a newsletter on [topic].
 Write 12 subject lines: 3 curiosity, 3 contrarian, 3 specific-number, 3 plain-promise.
-Under 50 chars each.
-Mark your top 3 picks and why.
+Keep each under 50 characters and front-load the first 30.
+Mark your top 3 picks and explain why.

 2. First sentence that earns the second

-My newsletter’s body is below.
+My newsletter body is below.
 Write 5 opening sentences that pull the reader past the preview line.
 Avoid "Hello again, friends."
 Lean concrete and specific.

 3. Curation newsletter outline

 Outline a curation newsletter with 5 picks.
-For each: title (8 words max), 2-line description that earns the click, 1 contrarian "but watch out for X" line.
-Open with a 60-word personal note tying picks together.
+For each: title (8 words max), a 2-line description that earns the click, and 1 contrarian "but watch out for X" line.
+Open with a 60-word personal note tying the picks together.

 4. Deep-dive newsletter outline

-Outline a 1,000-word deep-dive on "{topic}".
-Structure: hook scene, the question I started with, what I learned (3 sections), what I’m still unsure about, what to read next.
+Outline a 1,000-word deep-dive on "[topic]".
+Structure: hook scene, the question I started with, what I learned (3 sections), what I am still unsure about, what to read next.

 5. Personal-essay newsletter